numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 ..
 [1] To be clear, the program is broken: It should not have stored a value in the common DType that was below the lowest int16 or above the highest uint16.
-It was being spared from overflow earlier by an accident of implementation.
+It avoided overflow earlier by an accident of implementation.
   Nonetheless,  we insist that program behavior not be altered just by importing a type.

 ..
 [2] NumPy currently inspects the value to allow the operations::